project-chip/connectedhomeip/examples/pump-controller-app/nrfconnect/README.md

 # Matter nRF Connect Pump Example Application

-The nRF Connect Pump Example demonstrates how to remotely control a pump device with basic start/stop functionality.
+The nRF Connect Pump Controller Example demonstrates how to implement a pump controller client device with basic start/stop functionality.
 It uses buttons to test changing the pump state and device states and LEDs to show the state of these changes.
 This example is inherited from the "lock-app" example but modified to simulate a pump device and can be used as